axsh/wakame-vdc/documents/dcmgr_api/12.03/custom_instances.md

 * 400 IPAddressNotPartOfSegment

 Raise when the ip address provided is not part of the network segment described by network_id.

+* 400 MacNotInRange

+Raise when the specified mac address does not exist in any range defined in the database.

+* 400 IpNotInDhcpRange

+Raise when the specified ip does not exist in the dhcp range specify for its network.

 ### Host node parameter